FAQs, because we all have questions

 Are there any laws on how often I need to process payroll?

 Federal and state laws require employees to be paid at regular intervals.
 For example, you cannot pay an employee biweekly one month and then monthly the next.
 Some states do mandate the frequency of payroll.
 For example, in Arizona an employee is required to be paid every 16 days and Minnesota requires every 15 days.
-Check your own state’s regulations
+Check your own state’s regulations.

 When are payroll tax deposits due?